 When you are developing your ideas for a company name, it should move from the general to the specific.
 The process could look like this:

-- Import/export costume earrings that never cost me more than $1 a pair.
+- More specifically: Import/export costume earrings that never cost me more than $1 a pair.

-- Import/export pierced and clip-back costume earrings that never cost me more than $1 a pair and are nicely gift-boxed.
+- Most specifically: Import/export pierced and clip-back costume earrings that never cost me more than $1 a pair and are nicely gift-boxed.

-How Much I Believe in Myself and in My Company's Direction
+How Much Do You Believe in Your Company's Direction?

 After a thorough analysis, you will have a clearer picture of your company and where it is headed.
 You should be able to name your business and create a flexible mission statement to reinforce and encapsulate your corporate goals.
 It should contain a statement of purpose that is timeless, and distinctive enough to set you apart from competitors.
 Here's an example of Jewelry Import/Export Company's mission statement: